MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 - **Disabled** - Don't log information about errors.
 - **Error Only** - Log only the error message, without the request/response pairs.
 This setting is the default for new shops.
 - **All** - Log the request/response pairs for all transactions, including those that were successful.
 Logging all errors continuously can slow down [!INCLUDE [prod_short](../includes/prod_short.md)].
-USe this mode when the data exchange doesn't result in error, but but you want to get more insights about actaully send and received data.
-Note that some data always logged, regardlessof whether logging is turned on.
+Use this mode when the data exchange doesn't result in error, but you want to get more insights about the data that was actaully sent and received.
+Note that some data is always logged, regardless of whether logging is turned on.
 For more information, see [Data capture](#data-capture).

 ### To review logs